Golf-Schauffele, Spieth among captain's picks for U.S. Ryder Cup team | Sports-Games

 Golf-Schauffele, Spieth among captain's picks for U.S. Ryder Cup team

+"We're focused on these 12 guys and moving forward with these 12 guys right now and we'll deal with that situation if it were to happen."
+One of the more notable players who did not make the squad was former Masters champion Patrick Reed, who was 11th in the U.S. team rankings and has gone 7-3-2 in three Ryder Cup appearances, including 3-0 in singles matches.
+Reed missed the first two events of the FedExCup playoffs after a week-long hospital stay for bilateral pneumonia and only returned to competition last week.

-Olympic gold medallist Xander Schauffele, Jordan Spieth and Tony Finau were among the six captain's picks named to the U.S. Ryder Cup team by Steve Stricker on Wednesday.
+Olympic gold medallist Xander Schauffele, Jordan Spieth and Tony Finau were among the six captain's picks named by Steve Stricker on Wednesday to a rookie-laden U.S. Ryder Cup team.
 Harris English, Daniel Berger and Scottie Scheffler rounded out the 12-man team and, along with Schauffele, will make their Ryder Cup debut when the United States face holders Europe in the Sept.

-Olympic gold medallist Xander Schauffele, Jordan Spieth and Tony Finau were among the six captain's picks named to the U.S. Ryder Cup team by Steve Stricker on Wednesday.
-Harris English, Daniel Berger and Scottie Scheffler rounded out the 12-man team and, along with Schauffele, will make their Ryder Cup debut when the United States face holders Europe in the Sept.
 24-26 Ryder Cup at Whistling Straits in Wisconsin.

+Including FedExCup champion Patrick Cantlay and British Open winner Collin Morikawa, who had both already qualified for the team, the U.S. squad will have six Ryder Cup rookies.
+"Rookies fare very well in this type of format, and we're excited to have these rookies," Stricker, who pointed out U.S. Ryder Cup rookies have gone 40-29-17 since 2008, told reporters.

+Dustin Johnson, Bryson DeChambeau, Brooks Koepka and Justin Thomas are the other players who had already secured their spots on the team via automatic qualifying.
+One of the players who got passed over for the team could ultimately get a call from Stricker given world number 10 Koepka suffered a wrist injury that forced him to withdraw during the third round of last week's season-ending Tour Championship.

 The Ryder Cup, a biennial team competition between the United States and Europe, was postponed last year because of the COVID-19 pandemic.
 Europe are defending champions after a seven-point rout at Le Golf National in Paris in 2018.